surajsharma/postgres-fastapi-vite-react/Readme.md

 ### 🐛 Known Bugs

+- A basic frontend app is bundled for demo purposes
 - If the cards get stuck on loading spinner instead of the images **for more than 5 seconds**, just do a refresh.
 - If you see less than 5 cards after dragging/dropping try and drag/drop a card again.

 ### ⏲ Time Taken